 Make the Glaze by combining all the ingredients in a saucepan and stir until smooth.
 Reduce heat to low and simmer until thickened, with a syrup consistency.

-Add more glaze: Remove ham from oven and brush rest of glaze over it.
+Add more glaze: Remove ham from oven then brush rest of glaze over it.
 Increase oven temperature to 400 and bake for another 15 minutes.
 Remove from oven and tent with foil for 15 minutes before serving.

 Tips for the Perfect Ham: